vwxyzjn/cleanrl/docs/rl-algorithms/ppo-isaacgymenvs.md

 ???+ info

-    Note the `AllegroHand` and `ShadowHand` experiments used the following command `ppo_continuous_action_isaacgym.py --track --capture-video --num-envs 16384 --num-steps 8 --update-epochs 5 --reward-scaler 0.01 --total-timesteps 600000000 --record-video-step-frequency 3660`.
+    Note the `AllegroHand` and `ShadowHand` experiments used the following command `ppo_continuous_action_isaacgym.py --track --capture_video --num-envs 16384 --num-steps 8 --update-epochs 5 --reward-scaler 0.01 --total-timesteps 600000000 --record-video-step-frequency 3660`.
 Costa: I was able to run this during my internship at NVIDIA, but in my home setup, the computer has less GPU memory which makes it hard to replicate the results w/ `--num-envs 16384`.